Anthropic Messages API (v1/messages)

 abliteration.ai exposes POST /v1/messages, an Anthropic Messages API–compatible endpoint.
 Tools and SDKs that target the Anthropic API work with a base-URL switch.

-Authenticate with a Bearer token (API key or JWT), send an Anthropic-format message array, and receive a structured response with token usage and credit metering.
+Authenticate with a Bearer token (API key or JWT), or use the Anthropic SDK api_key field with your ak_ key.
+Send an Anthropic-format message array and receive a structured response with token usage and credit metering.

 Streaming is supported via Server-Sent Events (SSE).
 Set stream: true to receive delta chunks as they are generated.